 Q. I am a wrap-user, and I am having trouble getting the MangoBaby snug enough.

 A. The technique for the MangoBaby vs. the wrap are slightly different.
-It is important to wait until after you are finished tying to spread out the shoulder straps across your shoulders.
 Many wrap users try to take up slack with the straps already spread out at their shoulders, however this creates too much friction.
 The shoulder straps should remain gathered until you are finished tying, as demonstrated in the videos.

 Q. How do I provide head support in the back carry?

 A. If your baby is still small enough, you can have someone help you pull up the fabric over baby's head.
 You can also lean forward while baby is asleep and redo the baby carrier, pulling it up far enough to support his head when you re-tie it.
 As your baby gets longer, the baby carrier will be too short to do this.
-Traditionally in China, a long scarf does the trick.
+Traditionally in China, a long light scarf does the trick.
 Just flip it over baby's head, and tie it around you diagonally, like a sling.
 I use a light silk scarf.

 Q. Will you be making a hood for the MangoBaby?

 A. Right now, there are no plans to make a hood for the MangoBaby.
 I want to keep the look and structure of the mei tai as traditional as possible, and feel that an attached hood would take away from that.

 Q. My baby gets red marks on her legs after being carried.
 Should I be worried about this?